katjad/javascript101-handbook/the_learning_process.md

 Learn Javascript you will.

-## Personal Projects
-The best way to get good at coding is practical experience.
-Make your own passion project and get stuck in!

-## Kung Fu

-> [[Kung Fu](https://vimeo.com/120397980) means supreme skill through hard word](https://vimeo.com/120397980)

 ## Practice Makes Perfect
 > It takes roughly [ten thousand hours](http://wisdomgroup.com/blog/10000-hours-of-practice/) of practice to achieve mastery in a field."
 >
 >      Malcolm Gladwell

-You may not need to become a Jedi Master, but to get anywhere you are going to have dedicate some practice in on a regular basis.
+You may not need to become a Jedi Master, but to get anywhere you are going to have put some hard work in.

+## Kung Fu

+> [[Kung Fu](https://vimeo.com/120397980) means supreme skill through hard word](https://vimeo.com/120397980)

+## Personal Projects
+The best way to get good at coding is practical experience.
+Make your own passion project and get stuck in!

 ## Read the Source, Luke
 Take the time to read the source code of other projects.
 It will help you write clean code in no time.